 if you have received a nasal flu vaccine (FluMist) within the past 2 weeks.

-Peramivir is injected into a vein through an IV.
+Rapivab is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Call your doctor if your symptoms do not improve, or if they get worse after you have received this medicine.

 Since Rapivab is used as a single dose, it does not have a daily dosing schedule.

 Since Rapivab is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 What should I avoid after receiving Rapivab?